pierre01/AIKernelMCPClient/README.md

       - **MainPageViewModel** will initialize the SemanticKernelService (**InitializeKernelAndPluginAsync**) and will call it to prompt the AI (**GetResponseAsync**)
       - Speech to Text is also implemented in the **MainPageViewModel.cs** class, by dependency injection.

-1. 3. **Lights.WpfHouse:** A visualization application  that displays the changes done by the controler on the service by polling at regular intervals the changes made to the service resources (lights) (WPF application).
+3. **Lights.WpfHouse:** A visualization application  that displays the changes done by the controller on the service by polling at regular intervals the changes made to the service resources (lights) (WPF application).
 4. **Lights.Common:** A shared Entities library  (with seeded data) is shared between Lights.RestApi, Lights.McpServer (for entities), and Lights.MauiClient (only for the pre created prompts)
+5. **Lights.McpServer:** The MCP enabled server, a web application HTTP SSE service  that interacts with Lights.RestApi and enables the MCP protocol on it.
+It communicates with the MCP client (Lights.MauiClient) which relays the intents and actions from OpenAI chat LLM to The MCP Server.

 ## Detailed Architecture